What you need to know about celery seeds and how it can help your gout

 How do I use celery seed?

 Celery seed can be taken naturally as fresh or as dried seeds but it is not recommended to eat the seeds themselves as they tend to be bitter and can be hard to swallow.
 They are also available as tablets and the recommended dosage is 500 mg (standardized to 450 mg of celery seed extract) 2 times daily.
 Furthermore, it can be taken in capsules filled with celery seed oil and finally you can also take it as an extract which works best.
+You can also find celery seed as a key ingredient in my proprietary blend which is sold on Amazon called NutriGout.
 Since celery seed is a diuretic, it is important to drink plenty of water.

 What is in celery seed?